wileyyugioh/zotmoov/docs/WILDCARD_INFO.md

 ## Multiple Slashes

-Note that multiple empty slashes in a row are treated as one.
+Note that multiple slashes in a row are treated as one.

 - So `/{%y}/{%j (%s)}/{%A}` is functionally the same as `{/%y}{/%j (%s)}{/%A}`